 In its Confidence and Supply Agreement with the Green Party, Labour committed to support the Green Party priority goal to '[o]verhaul the welfare system, ensure access to entitlements, remove excessive sanctions and review Working for Families so that everyone has a standard of living that enables them to live in dignity and participate in their communities, and lifts children and their families out of poverty.'
 This agreement led to the establishment in May of a review committee to provide advice to the Minister for Social Development, Carmel Sepuloni, on welfare reform.
 The committee, called the Welfare Experts Advisory Group, comprises 11 members with a range of backgrounds including welfare advocacy, the disability sector, trade unions, the business sector, Māori, Pacifica, youth and academics.
-The group is supported by a secretariat of officials seconded from the Minister as the Group's independent Specialist Advisor and in this capacity have attended the Group's meetings and contributed to its deliberations providing technical and 'second opinion' advice.
+The group is supported by a secretariat of officials seconded from the Ministry of Social Development, Inland Revenue and the Treasury.
+I was appointed by the Minister as the Group's independent Specialist Advisor and in this capacity have attended the Group's meetings and contributed to its deliberations providing technical and 'second opinion' advice.